Stockholm attack: Suspect has ISIS sympathies

 "He is suspected on reasonable grounds, which is the lower degree of suspicion.
 The other individual is suspected with probable cause, the higher degree of suspicion," she said.

-A beer truck plowed into a department store in the center of Sweden's capital on Friday, sending crowds running in a panic.
+The attack was launched in Stockholm on Friday when a beer truck plowed into a department store in the center of the Swedish capital, sending crowds running in panic.
 In addition to the four killed, 15 people were injured, four of them critically, Stockholm County Council said earlier.

 Sweden has stepped up its security, with approximately 100 police officers deployed from across the country to assist in Stockholm.
-National counter-terrorism, bomb and air assets are also providing support.
+National counterterrorism, bomb and air assets are also providing support.

 The incident comes on the heels of several similar attacks in Europe -- a man rammed his car into a crowd in London near Parliament in March, killing five people.
 In December, a large truck plowed into a Christmas market in Berlin, killing 12.
 And on France's Bastille Day last July, at least 85 people were killed when another large truck mowed down a crowd celebrating the day.